-The purpose of this procedure describes the process for academic deans or staff developing new curriculum the steps which must be taken and the forms to be used.
-Curriculum approval shall be in accordance with The Community College Handbook of the Oregon Department of Education (ODE), and Board Duties and Responsibilities: Educational Program.
+This procedure describes the process for academic deans and/or faculty to follow for developing new curriculum, including the steps which must be taken and the forms to be used.
+Curriculum approval shall be in accordance with The Community College Handbook of the Oregon Department of Education (ODE), and Board Policy 030: Educational Programs - Global Directions.

 New and Revised Courses

-- Either an Application for New or Revised Course Approval Form or a Credit or Contact Hour Revision Approval Form (depending on the change being made) and submit to Curriculum and Scheduling at least ten working days prior to the next scheduled Curriculum Committee meeting, and shall include the following:
+- Complete either a New or Revised Course Approval Form or a Credit or Contact Hour Revision Approval Form (depending on the change being made) and submit to Curriculum and Scheduling at least ten working days prior to the next scheduled Curriculum Committee meeting.
+Be sure to include the following: